iusztinpaul/energy-forecasting/README.md

 ```shell
 docker ps
 ```
-Start a shell inside the `airflow-webserver` container and run `airflow dags backfill` as follows (in this example we did a backfill between `2023/04/11 00:00:00` and `2023/04/13 23:59:59`):
+Start a shell inside the `airflow-webserver` container and run `airflow dags backfill` as follows (in this example, we did a backfill between `2023/04/11 00:00:00` and `2023/04/13 23:59:59`):
 ```shell
 docker exec -it <container-id-of-airflow-airflow-webserver> sh
 airflow dags backfill --start-date "2023/04/11 00:00:00" --end-date "2023/04/13 23:59:59" ml_pipeline